|

 several carriers, including cable companies, that try to complete your

-calls over Wi-Fi, failing
+calls and texts over Wi-Fi, failing

 Look for Bundles: